 Is there anything worse than being ill far away from home?
-Our motto at WorldNomads.com is keep travelling safely, and that means looking after your health as well as your safety.
-But how do you stay healthy on the road?
+Looking after your health is just as important as your personal safety.
+But, how do you stay healthy on the road?

 So, some general health tips for the road that mom would be proud of you for following:

-Moreover, in many parts of the world (e.g. Asia, Latin America) it's very easy to resupply medications over-the-counter (i.e, no prescription needed).
-After a short visit to a pharmacy in Bangkok, I had all the emergency antibiotics and stomach stuff I needed without any prescriptions.
+In many parts of the world (Asia and Latin America, for example) it's very easy to resupply medications over the counter (no prescription needed).
+After a short visit to a pharmacy in Bangkok, I had all the emergency antibiotics and stomach tablets I needed without any prescriptions.
 Don't feel like you need to bring a portable pharmacy with you.
-If you are really stuck for something on the road, you can find it.
-This is 2010 not 1910.
+If you are really stuck for something on the road, you should be able to find it.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Long haul flights can drain the life out of you, and if you're not prepared, make you feel ill.
 Here are our tips to help you arrive feeling fresh after a long-haul flight.

 Prevention is always better cure; Our travel experts share their top tips on how to stay healthy while you're on the go.